ObjectivePathology/zif/README.md

 The format was conceived and developed in 2015 by [**Objective Pathology Services Ltd**](http://www.objectivepathology.com). and maintained and supported in conjunction with [**Zoomify Inc**](http://zoomify.com).

-ZIF comes in two flavors, Baseline and Advanced; Baseline generally follows a subset the TIFF 6.0 Part 2: TIFF Extensions specification and is intended for easy implementation and wide compatibility, while Advanced follows more comprehensive TIFF Extensions subset to allow SubIFDs, simultaneous zoomable, focusable, and time-series data, and more advanced codecs.
-Both flavours of ZIF can be manipulated with [libTIFF](http://simplesystems.org/libtiff) v.4.0 (c.2011) and other libraries suppprting BigTIFF.
+ZIF comes in two flavors, Baseline and Advanced; Baseline is intended for easy implementation and wide compatibility, while Advanced takes inspiration from the more comprehensive TIFF Extensions subset to allow SubIFDs, simultaneous zoomable, focusable, and time-series data, and more advanced codecs.
+All forms of ZIF can be manipulated with [libTIFF](http://simplesystems.org/libtiff) v.4.0 (c.2011) and other libraries supporting BigTIFF.

+### Why no "standard" TIFF 6.0 support?
+Since all zoomable images require tiles, and since for browser interoperability either JPEG or PNG codecs not supported by baseline TIFF are required, even with a 32-bit TIFF 6.0 Part 2 implementation almost no existing software could read or write the images anyway; so to keep ZIF implementations simple and future-focused, only BigTIFF containers are permitted.

 ###  Common Specifications, Baseline and Advanced
-- Only tiled, 8-bit, 3-channel, interleaved RGB images are supported; no strips/rasters, planar configuration, alpha channel, 1-,2-,4+ channels, higher bit depths, etc. ZIF is intended only for common, monitor-displayable images.
+- no strips/rasters, planar configuration, alpha channel, 1-,2-,4+ channels, higher bit depths, etc. ZIF is intended only for common, monitor-displayable images.
 - Start bytes "II" - little-endian only, "MM" not permitted.
 - Version 0x002B for BigTIFF only, never TIFF 6.0 0x002A
 - Image Directory IFD 1 is the whole base image, always interleaved and tiled